 Your Specific Need Will Help Determine Your Metal Garage Style

-Boxed Eave Style: Engineered to provide the coverage you need while maintaining a traditional look, the boxed eve style has panels that run from front to back, much like the regular style.
+Boxed Eave Style: Engineered to provide the coverage you need while maintaining a traditional look, the boxed eave roof garage style has panels that run from front to back, much like the regular style.
 More affordable than the vertical roof style, this option works well if you need added protection from high winds—but probably isn’t enough if you see heavy snowfall or rain.

 Vertical Roof Style: While our vertical style design is the most durable, we believe it’s also the best-looking all-around option.
 The panels on this style run vertically, attaching to hat channels, giving it unparalleled strength.
 Most importantly, this design allows snow and rainwater to exit off the sides, ensuring the carport isn’t weighed down, and that your vehicles are protected in even the harshest climates.